soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 7-03 DCP Review.* ::

-(a)  The Department shall submit to DCP petitions for those improvements listed in 34 RCNY § 7-04(a) of these rules that do not meet the locational or dimensional standards in such 34 RCNY § 7-04(a).
+(a)  The Department shall submit to DCP petitions for those improvements listed in 34 RCNY § 7-04(a) that do not meet the locational or dimensional standards in such 34 RCNY § 7-04(a).
 The Department shall also submit to DCP all petitions for the following improvements: bridge, above-ground cable, guard booth, information sign/kiosk, parking area for private use, and above-ground pipe/fuel line.

 (b) DCP shall review each petition submitted by the Department to determine whether or not a proposed revocable consent has land use impacts or implications and whether, as a result, ULURP applies, and shall notify the Department of its determination.
 The Department shall notify the petitioner of the determination by DCP regarding the applicability of ULURP and shall stay its final decision pending ULURP approval.